 What we want from the Nintendo Switch 2

-If the Nintendo Switch 2 or Nintendo Switch Pro does become a reality, there are a handful of features we’d love to see that could make it a compelling high-end option for Nintendo fans.
+If the Nintendo Switch 2 does become a reality, there are a handful of features we’d love to see that could make it a compelling high-end option for Nintendo fans.

 - 4K or 1440p support for TV mode.
-Considering that 4K consoles are out there and that the PS5 and Xbox Series X will support 8K content, it’d be nice to see the Switch Pro get a resolution bump.
+Considering that 4K consoles are out there and that the PS5 and Xbox Series X will support 8K content, it’d be nice to see the Switch 2 get a resolution bump, something we argued for recently.
 The new console would likely need a beefy new dock to support 4K or even 2560 x 1440 resolutions, but just imagine how glorious it would be to play Breath of the Wild in 4K.

 Why we want a Nintendo Switch 2

 This all said, we're still hoping that Nintendo upgrades the speed and adds 4K at some point.
 The Nintendo Switch is an absolute joy of a system backed by some of the finest games Nintendo has ever released.
 But its hardware is starting to show its limitations more than three years after release, largely when it comes to ports of major third-party games.